The network signature of constellation line figures: Discussion and conclusion

+\paragraph{Implications of the results} The map of constellations can serve as a \emph{global taxonomy for line figures}, with its distinct clusters of single-link figures and chain-like figures characteristic to Eastern cultures, triangular meshes, non-planar spatial graphs, large loops, or the polygon-and-tendril designs characteristic to Western cultures.

+The similarity graphs among cultures and culture types show that individual sky cultures do not have a unique visual signature, but cluster in three groups.
+The largest and most surprising is \emph{a group of folk astronomies with oral traditions}, covering all continents.
+Culture \emph{similarity aligns with ancestry} only for the region of influence of China and India, and for the root cultures of Western astronomy.
+In all other cases, \emph{similarity does not align with ancestry}: other phylogenies have dense similarity links despite the geographical distance and lack of cross-influence.
+These findings imply that visual shapes over bright stars, using cycles, tendrils, and combinations, may be a natural, universal preference outside the zone of Chinese influence.

+We found relatively \emph{universal line designs in a minority of sky regions} around popular stars in IAU Cas, CrB, and Sco.
+Long chains of stars are drawn in these sky regions regardless of what the constellation represents: these shapes appear also when the constellation does not represent the scorpion which recurs across cultures in the IAU Sco region.
+This implies that geometry is even more universal than semantics in these sky regions.
+On the other hand, we found \emph{diverse line designs in a majority of sky regions}, which implies that diversity is the norm rather than the exception, and that the star pattern in a sky region determines the amount of diversity possible in line design.

-\paragraph{Constellation complexity is multidimensional} We worked with a highly multidimensional definition for the visual signature, composed of 19 morphological features (networked, spatial, and brightness), instead of a combined metric for visual complexity.
-The morphological features are individually interpretable, and the embedded map of constellations in two dimensions still retains this, if the feature gradient is overlaid (as in Fig.~\ref{fig:manifold_gradients}).
-The concept of complexity for star constellations is debatable, and instead of fixing it into one dimension, we provided clusters of visual signatures, and a map (manifold) of constellations, as they are related by this multidimensional signature.
-This map can serve as a global taxonomy for constellations.
-Our choice of morphological features for constellations has its limitations: it captures the spatial-network properties, but may consider two constellations dissimilar when human perception would consider them similar.
-For example, adding a link to close a cycle in a constellation makes a large difference in network structure, but, if the link is very short, a only a small difference in perception.
+\paragraph{Limitations of the method} We assembled a diverse dataset of line figures from old and new astronomies around the world, but most oral cultures have an \emph{incomplete record}, with their astronomy supplanted by modern tools, and possibly biased recall of the old traditions.
+Also, the \emph{complexity of star constellations} is a debatable concept.
+Instead of fixing it into one dimension, we worked with a multidimensional definition, composed of many morphological features, which allows one to call different constellations complex for difference reasons.
+The features are interpretable, and the map of constellations in two dimensions retains this interpretability, with the feature gradient overlaid (as in Fig~\ref{fig:manifold_gradients}).
+However, the \emph{choice of morphological features} for constellations also has limitations: it captures the spatial-network properties, but may consider two constellations dissimilar when human perception would not.
+For example, adding a link to close a cycle in a constellation makes a difference in network structure, but, if the link is very short, only a small difference in perception.